James Wright (poet): Life

 James Wright was born and raised in Martins Ferry, Ohio.
-His father worked in a glass factory, and his mother in a laundry.
+His father, John Dudley Ira Wright, worked in a glass factory, and his mother, Jessie Lyons, in a laundry.
 Neither parent had received more than an eighth grade education.
 In 1943, James suffered a nervous breakdown, postponing his junior year in high school.
 After weeks in a psychiatric ward and months performing manual labor, he returned to school and graduated late in 1946.
 He then enlisted in the U.S. Army and participated in the occupation of Japan.

 Following his discharge from military service, Wright attended Kenyon College on the GI Bill.
 He studied with John Crowe Ransom, and published poems in the Kenyon Review.
 Wright graduated Phi Beta Kappa in 1952.
 That same year, he married Liberty Kardules, another Martins Ferry native.
 He subsequently spent a year in Vienna on a Fulbright Fellowship, returning to the U.S. where he obtained a master's degree and a Ph.D. at the University of Washington; his faculty advisers were the poets Theodore Roethke and Stanley Kunitz.

 Wright first emerged on the literary scene in 1956 with The Green Wall, a collection of formalist verse that was awarded the prestigious Yale Younger Poets Prize.
 By the early 1960s, he was increasingly influenced by the Spanish language surrealists, and dropped the use of fixed meters.
 His transformation achieved its maximum expression with the publication of the seminal The Branch Will Not Break (1963), which positioned Wright as curious counterpoint to the Beats and New York School poets.
 He became aligned with the Midwestern neo-surrealist and deep image poetics.